Contact Information

 Awards and Honors

-Fellow, Association for Psychological Science (APS), 2009
+Fellow, American Association for the Advancement of Science (2024)

-Gantt Medal, Pavlovian Society, 2019
+W. Horsely Gantt Medal, Pavlovian Society (2019)

 Additional Campus Affiliations

-Professor, Biomedical and Translational Sciences
+Professor, Department of Biomedical and Translational Sciences, Carle-Illinois College of Medicine

 External Links